mskcc-clinbx/mskcc-clinbx.github.io/_posts/2017-01-23-plotting-engraftment-results-in-react.markdown

 }
 ```

 To render this data table, we use Facebook's [fixed-data-table](http://facebook.github.io/fixed-data-table/).
 Each Column takes a header and a cell as props.
-For our headers, we only need basic text so we just use the default Cell component included in fixed-data-table.
+For our headers, we only need basic text so we simply use the default Cell component included in fixed-data-table.
 For our actual rows, we have an editable cell, and a non-editable cell defined below:

 ```javascript